sohamkamani/sohamkamani.github.io/_posts/2016-10-14-make-your-node-server-faster-with-redis-cache.md

 time taken : 1.012
 ```

-You should also see "Fetching from db" on your console everytime you make a request.
+You should also see "Fetching from db" on your console every time you make a request.

 ### Creating our cache layer